Find a Doctor

 As Design Lead, I developed the UX roadmap and facilitated learning based on our two week sprint releases.
 My responsibilities included conducting user research, gaining stakeholder alignment, providing comps and redlines to engineering, and writing user stories with acceptance criteria.

-“Ever since my doc retired, I haven’t bothered to find a new PCP because it’s way too hard to find a new one.”
+“Ever since my doc retired, I haven’t bothered to find a new one because it’s way too hard.”

 — PSJH Patient